Max McGee: Life after the NFL

 After retiring from football, McGee became a major partner in developing the popular Chi-Chi's chain of Mexican restaurants with restaurateur Marno McDermott.

 McGee was inducted into the Green Bay Packers Hall of Fame in 1975.
 His ties to the Packers continued from 1979 to 1998 when he served as the color commentator for radio broadcasts of Packers' football games.
 With droll wit and keen insights, McGee was extremely popular as a color commentator.

-McGee founded the Max McGee National Research Center for Juvenile Diabetes in 1999 at the Children's Hospital of Wisconsin.
-He raised money for diabetes research.
+McGee founded the Max McGee National Research Center for Juvenile Diabetes in 1999 at the Children's Hospital of Wisconsin and raised a great deal of money for diabetes research.

 Cancer

 McGee was diagnosed with colon cancer at age 56 in April 1989, but it was caught early and he recovered after surgery.

 Death

-In 2007, at the age of 75, McGee died after a fall at his home in Minnetonka Beach, Minnesota, a suburb west of Minneapolis.
+In 2007, at the age of 75, McGee died after a fall off the roof of his home in Minnetonka Beach, Minnesota, a suburb west of Minneapolis.
 His wife said he had been suffering from an early form of Alzheimer's disease for the previous five years.